-Dragonflies of Florida’s Nature Coast
+Discover the Dragonflies of Florida’s Nature Coast

-I have always thought that dragonflies were fascinating.
+Dragonflies fascinate me.
 They seem to materialize out of nowhere and then disappear again.
 Occasionally, I would see one land on a stick or object and rest (I assume), then take off in an entirely new direction.

 Until I became a NatureCoaster, I didn’t see too many dragonflies, but as I got out and explored the woods, water, and fields of Florida’s Nature Coast, I began to notice these amazing insects came in different colors, sizes, and even wing patterns!